jnduli/blog_jnduli.co.ke/content/avr_system_clock_prescalers_and_their_hazards.rst

 -------

 If successful, however, programming the microcontroller will be difficult.
-This is because of synching issues, whereby the microcontroller is significantly slower than the programmer.
-To fix this you can set the -B flag.
+This is because of syncing issues, whereby the microcontroller is significantly slower than the programmer.
+To fix this you can set the -B flag using avrdude.
 However, the usbasp programmer I am using does not have this functionality.

 To fix this we have to analyze how the microcontroller sets the new frequency.
 First, the microcontroller will boot up.
 At this